ryanbates1990/dnd/spitballin.md

-would like for the players to ultimately discover the lab and uncover things happening in the lab.

 # Situation Ideas

 1. A Wagon carrying precious materials is being imported and robbers are set to ambush.
 The boxes carrying the goods have false bottoms.